 Where is the procedure performed?

 If you are only interested in receiving upper eyelid surgery in Chicago, then the procedure can be performed at Dr. Alghoul’s office.
 If you are having other surgery performed in addition to upper blepharoplasty (lower blepharoplasty, brow lift, or facelift), then the procedure is done in the operating room at Prentice Women’s Hospital or 900 N Michigan Surgery Center.

 Is upper blepharoplasty covered by insurance?

 Upper blepharoplasty may be covered by your insurance if you have significant hooding obstructing your field of vision.
 A visual field test and a letter dictated by your doctor are usually required.
 Our staff will help you through this precertification process.

-If you’d like to schedule a consultation with Dr. Alghoul to discuss your treatment options for upper eyelid surgery in Chicago, please call (312) 695-3654 or contact us via email.
+If you’d like to discuss your treatment options for upper eyelid surgery in Chicago, please call (312) 695-3654 to schedule a consultation with Dr. Alghoul.